 Some entities are completely exempt from Connecticut's CBT, including 501(c)(3) non-profits, insurance companies, REITs, and religious/charitable corporations not engaged in business for profit.

-Form CT-1120 EXT provides a six-month filing extension but requires estimated tax payment with the request.
+Form CT-1120 EXT provides a six-month filing extension but requires an estimated tax payment with the request.
 Annual report deadlines remain unaffected by tax extensions.

 Amendments are available for three years from the original due date, and federal changes must be reported within specific timeframes through the electronic filing system.